Facing the Music: The Uncertain Future of the Orange County School of the Arts

 Hundreds of OCSA supporters packed into a Feb 5. meeting of the Orange County Board of Education in Costa Mesa.
 (Chava Sanchez/LAist)

-Much of the debate at the meeting was focused on the ongoing litigation between the school and the district, and procedural questions, like whether the county board can even consider the appeal since Santa Ana Unified never actually denied the charter.
+Much of the debate at the meeting was focused on the ongoing litigation between the school and the district, and procedural questions, like whether the county board can even consider the appeal since Santa Ana Unified never actually voted to deny the charter.

 Very little board discussion had to do with the Santa Ana Unified's concerns about equity and access.

-When SAUSD counsel Sarah Sutherland tried to bring up the issues, you couldn’t hear her over OCSA supporters’ yells.
+When SAUSD counsel Sarah Sutherland tried to bring up the issues, it was hard to hear her over OCSA supporters' yells.
 Board president Mari Barke banged her gavel and asked the crowd to be respectful.

 "This is why I'm not going to attempt to respond to the differences in opinion in terms of how the school's operating and how oversight should be done," Sutherland said.